-These populations are often marginalized and disproportionately affected by adverse health events.
-We create targeted interventions to ensure accessible and affordable products and services reach them.
+Underserved populations are often marginalized and disproportionately affected by adverse health events.
+We create targeted interventions to ensure accessible and affordable health products and services reach these populations.

-Today, there are over 1.8 billion young people between the ages of 10 and 24 globally; 90 percent of them living in developing countries (USAID, 2012).
-Despite technological progress that has led to unprecedented opportunities for young people, significant barriers limit young people’s access to crucial sexual and reproductive health information and services, including lack of knowledge and skills to access health services, unwelcoming and judgmental healthcare providers, restrictive policies that limit young people’s contraceptive choices and deep-rooted cultural and gender norms.
+Today, there are over 1.8 billion young people between the ages of ten and 24 globally; 90% of them living in developing countries.
+Despite technological progress that has led to unprecedented opportunities for young people, significant barriers limit their access to crucial sexual and reproductive health information and services.
+These barriers include lack of knowledge and skills to access health services, unwelcoming and judgmental healthcare providers, restrictive policies that limit young people’s contraceptive choices and deep-rooted cultural and gender norms.

-We are addressing these challenges through innovations in health service delivery, behavior change communication (BCC), and addressing the social, economic, legal, and cultural factors that make youth vulnerable.
+We are addressing these challenges through innovations in health service and product delivery, social and behavior change communication (SBCC) and addressing the social, economic, legal and cultural factors that make youth vulnerable.

-Most health problems disproportionately affect the poor, and we design strategies to ensure that products and services are available to them by providing subsidies, generating demand and improving availability.
+Most health problems disproportionately affect the poor.
+We design strategies to ensure that products and services are available to them by providing subsidies, generating demand and improving availability.

 Maternal mortality, or death during and immediately after childbirth, occurs much more often in low-income countries than in wealthy ones.
-Globally, over 12 percent of women want to prevent or delay pregnancy, but are not using any method of contraception.
-In low-income countries, this increases to an average of 22 percent of women (WHO Global Health Observatory Data Repository, Unmet need for family planning 2011).
+Globally, over 12% of women want to prevent or delay pregnancy, but are not using any method of contraception.
+In low-income countries, this increases to an average of 22% of women, according to the World Health Organization (WHO).

 Within countries, the difference is even starker.
-Ranking women by wealth within countries, studies have shown that for the poorest 20 percent of women in Sub-Saharan Africa, only 31 percent of their need for contraception is met, while for the richest 20 percent of women in those same countries, 62 percent of their need is met (Studies in Family Planning 2010; 41: 101–108).
+Ranking women by wealth within countries, studies have shown that for the poorest 20% of women in sub-Saharan Africa, only 31% of their need for contraception is met, while for the richest 20% of women in those same countries, 62% of their need is met.

-Even within a country, poor women have more trouble accessing family planning than their wealthier neighbors.
-Less access leads to early pregnancy, more frequent pregnancy and unwanted pregnancy – all of which are related to increased risk of maternal death.
+Poor women have more trouble accessing family planning than their wealthier neighbors.
+Less access leads to early childbearing, more frequent births and unwanted pregnancy – all of which are related to increased risk of maternal death.

-There is a global consensus that improving access to family planning is imperative.
-We contribute to this important priority by socially marketing a range of high-quality family planning products in 51 low and middle-income countries.
+There is a global consensus that improving access to family planning is an imperative.
+We contribute to this important priority by socially marketing a range of high-quality family planning products and services in 51 low- and middle-income countries.
 We use approaches such as vouchers, mobile services, subsidies and information, education and communication tools to ensure that family planning is accessible and affordable for low-income women.

 Reaching postpartum women with reproductive health services is a critical component to decreasing maternal mortality and unmet need among women who want to limit or space their births.

-In developing countries, the large majority of women do not want to have another child within their first year postpartum, yet less than 37 percent are using a family planning method.
-Waiting at least 3 years following a delivery to get pregnant again can significantly decrease the risk of adverse maternal and child health outcomes.
+In developing countries, the large majority of women do not want to have another child within their first year postpartum, yet there is a high unmet need for family planning.
+Waiting at least three years following a delivery to get pregnant again can significantly decrease the risk of adverse maternal and child health outcomes.

 We strive to make it as easy as possible for women to receive health services at every stage in their life to ensure their own health and that of their children.
 Our programs integrate contraceptive services tailored to women’s needs into prenatal care visits, delivery, postnatal visits and immunization services, as well as post-abortion care visits whenever possible.